-LEGISLATION FUNCTIONS AND POWERS FUNCTIONS AND POWERS A. OBJECTS OF LOCAL 1.
+LEGISLATION FUNCTIONS AND POWERS A. OBJECTS OF LOCAL 1.
 To provide democratic and accountable government for local communities.
 GOVERNMENT (section 2.
 To ensure the provision of services to communities in a sustainable manner.
-152 of the Constitution of 3.
-To promote social and economic development. the Republic of South he Republic of South 4.
+152 of the Const titution of 3.
+To promote social and economic development. the Republic o of South 4.
 To promote a safe and healthy environment.
 Africa) 5.
-To encourage the involvement of communities and community organizations in the matters of lo government. government. В. FUNCTIONS AND POWERS OF 6.
+To encourage the involvement of communities and community organizations in the matters of local government. В. FUNCTIONS AND POWERS OF 6.
 To provide democratic and accountable government for local communities.

-MUNICIPALITIES (section MUNICIPALITIES (section 7.
+MUNICIPALITIES (section 7.
 To ensure the provision of services to communities in a sustainable manner.

 83 (1) of the LG: 8.
 To promote social and economic development.

 Municipal Structures Act) 9.
 To promote a safe and healthy environment.

 10. To encourage the involvement of communities and community organizations in the matters of local

 POWERS AND government.

 FUNCTIONS OF

 MUNICIPALITIES (section

 156 of the Constitution of

 the Republic of South

 Africa)

 C. FUNCTIONS AND

 POWERS OF